LinexMugambi/Wk-1-code-challenge/README.md

 To ensure that the return value for demerit points is always an integer, I implemented a bracket system for demerit points in the Speed Detector application.
 As an illustration, a speed input of 71 should return 0.2 demerit points, whereas a speed input of 74 should return 0.8, but both return 1.
 # Net Salary Calculator
+This program takes an input of the basic salary as well as benefits and returns the net salary after decucting payments for NSSF, NHIF and PAYE.
+It also factors in personal relief
+## Author
+Linex Mugambi
+## Licence
+ Open source license